akshay-bharat/Maven-Pizza-Challenge/README.md

     d.
 What's our average order value?
     e.
 How well are we utilizing our seating capacity? (we have 15 tables and 60 seats)

+## Calculated field
+Rank,countd,round functions were used for the best and worst pizzas,utilization rates,pizzas sold per hour

 ## Visualization
 1. The data was in 4 different tables.